hypherionmc/fdd-docs/features/ftbranks-sync.md

     syncs = []
 ```

-`syncToMinecraft` -> Sync Discord Roles to In Game Ranks
+- `syncToMinecraft` -> Sync Discord Roles to In Game Ranks
-`syncToDiscord` -> Sync In Game Ranks to Discord
+- `syncToDiscord` -> Sync In Game Ranks to Discord
-`syncs` -> List of ranks and roles that will be synced.
+- `syncs` -> List of ranks and roles that will be synced.
+This gets removed when the actual values are added

 Example: